josephryan/RyanLabPhylogenomicTools/README.md

 ### ortho_diamond

-this script is used to replace blast with diamond in a orhtofinder pipeline creates diamond databases and diamond scripts that need to be executed
+this script is used to replace blast with diamond in a orthofinder pipeline creates diamond databases and diamond scripts that need to be executed

 ### remove_empty_seqs